-This week, we’re discussing how Person Centred Software’s Mobile Care Monitoring has helped a community-based not-for-profit and registered charity, Adina Care, improve its caregiving processes:
+This week, we’re discussing how Person Centred Software’s Clinical Care System has helped a community-based not-for-profit and registered charity, Adina Care, improve its caregiving processes:

 Adina Care is a community-based not-for-profit and registered charity operating residential care and retirement village services in the regional town of Cootamundra, New South Wales.

 Adina Care was established in 1986 (Cootamundra Nursing Home).
 Over the years, Adina Care has undertaken several different projects to increase the size of the facility and the services offered.